hitallocavas/thorntail-scheduler-sample/README.md

 To run the project, execute:
 - >mvn package
-- >java jar [link to your target folder with generated .jar]
+- >java -jar [link to your target folder with generated .jar]